Fivell/policies/src/pages/policies/breach_policy.md

    phone within the timeframe for reporting breaches, as outlined above.
-8. Maintenance of Breach Information/Log: As described above and in addition to the reports created for each incident, Versionista shall maintain a process to record or log all breaches of unsecured ePHI regardless of the number of records and Customers affected.
+8. Maintenance of Breach Information/Log: As described above and in addition to the reports created for each incident, Versionista shall maintain a process to record or log all breaches of unsecured PHI or PII regardless of the number of records and Customers affected.
 The following information should be collected/logged for each breach (see sample Breach Notification Log):
    - A description of what happened, including the date of the breach, the date of the discovery of the breach, and the number of records and Customers